-Do you intend to get started with ESP8266?
-Read this post to figure out what’s the best ESP8266 Wi-Fi Development Board for your project requirements.
+Do you want to get started with ESP8266?
+Then, read this post to figure out the best ESP8266 Wi-Fi Development Board for your project requirements.

 The ESP8266 is a $4 (up to $10) Wi-Fi module.
-It allows you to control inputs and outputs as you would do with an Arduino, but it has Wi-Fi.
+It allows you to control inputs and outputs as you would do with an Arduino, but it comes with Wi-Fi.

 Comparing the ESP with other Wi-Fi solutions on the market, it is a great option for most “Internet of Things” projects!
-It’s easy to see why it’s so popular: it only costs a few dollars and can be integrated in advanced projects.
+It’s easy to see why it’s so popular: it only costs a few dollars and can be integrated into advanced projects.
 Additionally, it is compatible with Arduino IDE.
-So, if you’ve worked with Arduino before, we’ll easily get used to work with the ESP8266.
+So, if you’ve worked with Arduino before, you’ll easily get used to working with the ESP8266.

 Best ESP8266 Boards Comparison

-At the moment, there are a wide variety of development boards with the ESP8266 that differ in the number of GPIOs, antenna styles, size, breadboard-compatibility, etc…
+At the moment, there are a wide variety of development boards with the ESP8266 chip that differ in the number of GPIOs, antenna styles, size, breadboard compatibility, etc…

-The best ESP8266 development board for your project will really depend on what you intend to do.
+The best ESP8266 development board for your project will depend on what you intend to do.
 We’ll just cover a short selection of the most popular ESP8266 boards.
 The table below shows a quick comparison of the boards.
-Continue reading this post for a more in depth analysis.
+Continue reading this post for a more in-depth analysis.

 Wemos D1 Mini